calcore-io/calvos/calvos-engine/calvos/comgen/doc/comgen_CAN - Integration Manual.md

 Another advantage of using these macros is that they do not face signal fragmentation situation.
 Meaning that regardless of the type of signal (except for array signals) a single macro can fully access it.

-At the end is users decission which means of accessing the signals fits better its needs either by using the `s` structure, the `all` array or the access macros.
+At the end is users decission to choose which means of accessing the signals fits better its needs either by using the `s` structure, the `all` array or the access macros.

 #### "Extract" signal macros (read from any provided array)